-COUN 6305 Career Counseling Across the Lifespan
+COUN 6305 Career Counseling

 Students will be introduced to career development and the importance of various facets of career counseling.
 Emphasis is given to developmental considerations and the role of testing, educational and career development program planning and implementation.
 Technology-based career development applications and strategies will be explored.